 Unlike liquidation an administration is first and foremost looking to save the company as a going concern whereas liquidation is the death of the company as a trading entity.
 Administration may be used to enable a company to be rescued by going into a Company Voluntary Arrangement (“CVA”).

-They have a duty to act in the best interests of creditors as a whole, and will attempt to realise the best possible returns for all groups if rescue is not possible.
+An Administrator has a duty to act in the best interests of creditors as a whole, and will attempt to realise the best possible returns for all groups if rescue is not possible.
 If this also fails, they must attempt to achieve a better result for creditors than if the company had been liquidated.

 An administrator adopts range of roles and responsibilities during a formal insolvency procedure, as an officer of the court and an impartial agent/manager of the company, and has a duty to act with integrity and good faith.